 Ceremony Venue: Orlean House Gallery | Reception Venue: The Secret River Garden | Tipi: Beautiful World Tents | Children’s Entertainment: The Little Top | Wedding Cake: Cakes By Robin | Cake Topper: Miss Sarah Cakes | Table Plan: Papier

-Want to pin the details of this Pub Wedding?
+Want to pin the details of this garden wedding?
 Pin this poster to your Pinterest board

 And don’t forgot to follow me to see wedding inspiration, planning tips, photos and more… click here to follow me on Pinterest